thomas-touhey/cahute/docs/headers/cahute/link.rst

         .. warning::

-            This cannot be used if :c:macro:`CAHUTE_SERIAL_RECEIVER` is not set and :c:macro:`CAHUTE_SERIAL_NOCHECK` is set, as the sender / active side tweaks the checking flow to determine the protocol of the other side.
+            This cannot be used if :c:macro:`CAHUTE_SERIAL_NOCHECK` is set, as we tweak the checking flow to determine the protocol of the other side.

     .. c:macro:: CAHUTE_SERIAL_PROTOCOL_CASIOLINK